AlexWatson1212/embracing-authenticity/_pages/self-discovery.md

             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             Real change is seasonal.
 Measure in months and years, not days.
             Roots first, branches later.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Noticing the glimmers
+            Noticing glimmers (small proof your system is healing)
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             Glimmers are tiny signals of safety and aliveness.
             Collect them.
-They are proof your system is learning a new normal.
+They help your body learn: “This is the new normal.”
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Finding peace in solitude, strength in authenticity
+            Solitude vs isolation
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             Solitude isn’t isolation when it nourishes you.
-Authenticity trades approval for integrity — and that trade compounds.
+            The question is simple: “Do I feel more like myself after this time alone?”
           </div>
         </li>